saidurcse/Android-Cheat-Sheet-Saidur/README.md

 	IntentService: Subclass of Service  that uses a worker thread to handle all of the start requests one at a time.
 Now recommended in new apps for background execution limits.
 JobIntentService is replacement of IntentService.

 * <b>Kotlin Coroutine</b></br>
-Conceptually, Coroutine is similar to thread, super light weight thread, not bound to any thread.
-Actually Coroutines are not threads.
+A framework to manage concurrency in a more performant and simple way with its lightweight thread which is written on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.

+Suspend function is the building block of the Coroutines in Kotlin.
+Suspend function is a function that could be started, paused, and resume.
+To use a suspend function, we need to use the suspend keyword in our normal function definition.

+-> launch: fire and forget
+-> async: perform a task and return a result

 They are a low-level mechanism that utilizes thread pools to shuffle work between multiple, existing threads.
-This allows you to create millions of coroutines, without overflowing memory.
-A million threads would take so much memory, even today’s state-of-the-art computers would crash.
-Like as thread, Coroutine have same life.</br>
+This allows you to create millions of coroutines, without overflowing memory.</br>
 </br>
 </br>